Get 80% off your plan for your first 3 months*

 Financial thresholds:

-• Exception: Farming partnerships reporting only farming income
+• Exception: Farming partnerships that report only farming income are exempt from these thresholds

-• If all partners are individuals, the deadline is March 31 of the year following the calendar year in which the fiscal period ended.
+All individual partners: If all members are individuals throughout the fiscal period (per Section 229(1) of the Income Tax Regulations), file by March 31 of the year following the calendar year in which your fiscal period ended.

 Completing the T5013 partnership information form

-Get professional help: An accountant can help you file accurately and stay compliant.
+An accountant can help you complete these documents accurately and meet your filing deadlines.

 1. Complete the T5013 FIN